 I was one of many Jews active in the Civil Rights movement.
 I began with CORE and the Non-Violent Action Committee (N-VAC) in Los Angeles (1963-1964) with direct action campaigns for housing integration and school desegregation; and against employment discrimination by Bank of America, Van deKamps Bakeries, and others.
 We marched, we picketed, we sat-in, and we went to jail often.
 Some said that California was "different" from the South, but after experiencing the tender mercies of the LAPD and a restaurant owner who hired a mob of white teenagers to attack our picket line in the heart of the South Central Black community, I'm not so sure that the difference is as great as folks imagine.

 In August of 1963 I participated in the March on Washington where Dr. King gave his "I have a dream speech," and John Lewis challenged the federal government to enforce the constitution it was sworn to uphold.

 From 1965-1967 I was on the field staff of the Southern Christian Leadership Conference (SCLC).
 In those bygone days I was known as that "skinny kid" (alas, no longer), and was commonly acknowledged to be the worst singer in SCLC.

 In early 1965 I was in Selma Alabama working on the voter rights campaign and then the March to Montgomery.
-I remember well Sheriff Jim Clark and his mounted posse, Colonel Al Lingo and his blue-helmeted storm troopers, and the Klan assassin who gunned down my friend and roommate Jonathan Daniels.
+I remember well Sheriff Jim Clark and his mounted posse, Colonel Al Lingo and his blue-helmeted storm troopers, and the Klan assassination of my friend and sometime roommate Jonathan Daniels.